Empowering Robot Teleoperation: Exploring the Synergies Between Devices and Manipulator Controllers in a Comparative Study: Experiment

 This study is conducted with the Unitree Robotics H1 humanoid robot system with the focus of the upper body manipulation task for teleoperated data collection for specific power grid scenario, as shown in Figure \ref{fig:tele}.
-To explore the synergies within the teleoperation process, we redesigned the forearms of H1 robot to assign three more degrees of freedom in its arms as described in Section \ref{sec:redesign}.
+To explore the synergies within the teleoperation process, we redesigned the forearms of H1 robot to assign three more degrees of freedom in its arms.
+Hence the robot comprises two 7 D.O.F. arms to manipulate an electrical box containing buttons, circuit breakers, and rotational switches.
 In terms of the teleoperation interface, the human skeleton was extracted using the Azure Kinect body tracking SDK\footnote{Body tracking SDK: https://packages.microsoft.com} and demonstrated in Figure \ref{fig:skeleton}.
 By leveraging the human skeleton data, the positions of the human's hands were mapped to the end effectors' positions, expressed in the robot's torso frame.
 Alongside the corresponding RGB image, we adopted the WiLoR method for hand pose estimation, as shown in Figure \ref{fig:hand}, providing orientation targets represented in unit quaternion for the controllers to track.

 In addition to the camera interface, the motion capture suit facilitated direct tracking of the end effector targets from the human operator, allowing for precise adjustments of the robot's physical measurements, such as height, forearm length, shoulder width, and similar parameters.
 For the implementation of three controllers, we utilized RBDL \cite{RBDL} for robot kinematics and dynamics modeling and the C++ Eigen interface of the OSQP \cite{osqp} solver named osqp-eigen.
 The parameters for the proposed QP controller are illustrated in the Table \ref{tab:parameter}.